CodeF53/Horse-Buff/README.md

 <details>
   <summary>Horses Sit in Rafts</summary>

   Rafts only because its impossible to break boats when they are in a boat.
+Works with horses, donkeys, mules, zombie horses, skeleton horses, camels and llamas.

   ![player sitting in a bamboo raft in a river with a horse](https://cdn.modrinth.com/data/cached_images/d2faef4b56e873ee8a20816b5276e52aa1b20bbc.png)
 </details>